jundalisay/spblist/content/en/research/kepler/harmony/book-5/chapter-01.md

 - 3 are primary
 - 2 are secondary.

-The cube* is the outermost and the largest because it is first in order of generation
+The cube is the outermost and the largest because it is first in order of generation.
 - It relates to the Whole by the very form of its generation.

 Next is the tetrahedron as a part established by division of the cube.

+{{< n n="/graphics/physics/acdf.jpg" a="ACDF" >}}

 The tetrahedron `ACDF` appears hidden in the cube, in such a way that any face of the tetrahedron, such as `ACD`, is covered by one vertex of the cube `ACDB`.

 <!-- n n="The Cube is the Aether, the Tetrahedron is Electromagnetism, and the IN ESSASSANI CONSCIOUSNESS IS TETRAHEDRON -->

+{{< n n="/graphics/physics/octahedron.jpg" a="Octahedron" >}}

-The cube `AED` appears hidden inside the dodecahedron, in such a way that any face of the cube, such as `AEU` is covered by 2 vertices of the dodecahedron or by the pentahedron `ABCDE` which is divisible into three dissimilar tetrahedra by the 2 planes `DCA` and `ABD`.
+The cube `AED` appears hidden inside the dodecahedron.

+Any face of the cube, such as `AEU` is covered by 2 vertices of the dodecahedron or by the pentahedron `ABCDE` which is divisible into three dissimilar tetrahedra by the 2 planes `DCA` and `ABD`.

 but also itself primary, with a trilinear solid angle, like the cube.
 Inside the tetrahedron is the dodecahedron, 3, the last of the primaries, which of course is like a composite figure made up of parts of the cube, like a tetrahedron, that is, from irregular tetrahedra, by which the cube inside it is covered.